 To commemorate the rich history and celebrate the most important holiday of the Asian community, Las Vegas Spring Festival Parade is meant to bring the community together and showcase the most extravagant and gorgeous floats, elaborate costumes, and dragons.

-The Las Vegas Spring Festival Parade will take place on Saturday, January 28, 2023 at 11:00am. - 1:00pm. in Fremont East Downtown Las vegas.
+The Las Vegas Spring Festival Parade will take place on Saturday, February 17, 2024 at 11:00am. - 12 p.m. in Fremont East Entertainment District, Downtown Las Vegas.

 The Parade route will start at the intersection of Fremont and 11th Street and will end at the entrance of the Downtown Container Park, on Fremont and 7th Street.
-Immediately after the Parade, there will be a Parade after Party at the Container Park from 12 p.m. until 3:30 p.m.
+Immediately after the Parade, there will be a Parade After Party at the Container Park from 12 p.m. until 3:00 p.m.

 By Bus, take: Deuce on the Strip